In this article you will learn what is a cabin crew assessment day.

 You don’t need to memorize an answer, but do think about what you’re going to say, so you’re not put on the spot during the interview.

 Now that you know what to expect during the cabin crew assessment day, start practicing your answers and your reactions.
 Go there confident and prepared and you will definitely be successful!
-In the coming weeks we will focus in more detail on each part of the interview, so make sure that you check Flight Attendant Central.
+In the following articles you can explore in more detail each part of the interview.